Sign In

 Communication & Participation

-The Partnership communicates through regular in-person and virtual Work Group meetings, an annual in-person full partnership meeting, and an active email listserv (list.state.ak.us/mailman/listinfo/cancerpartnership).
-Partner activities are amplified through our Facebook page, www.facebook.com/AlaskaCancerPartnership.
+The Partnership communicates through quarterly virtual Priority Group meetings, an annual in-person full partnership meeting, and an active email listserv (list.state.ak.us/mailman/listinfo/cancerpartnership).
+Partner activities are amplified through our Facebook page, www.facebook.com/cancerpartnershipak.

 Activities

 The Partnership is a forum for like-minded organizations to take collective action.
 Through group consensus, the Partnership determines common priorities, prevents overlap, maximizes resources, and evaluates impact.
-The Alaska Comprehensive Cancer Control Plan guides its priorities and is updated every five years by the Partnership.
-Recent activities include community-based interventions to increase uptake of HPV vaccination, participating in the National Colorectal Cancer Roundtable, and organizing an annual Cancer Survivorship Conference.
+The Alaska Cancer Plan provides a framework for the coalition and is updated every five years by the Partnership.
+Recent activities include community-based interventions to increase uptake of HPV vaccination, co-creating cancer education materials with Community Health Workers, organizing a network of lung cancer screening facilities to identify common challenges and potential solutions, and coordinating efforts for survivor support across the state.

 Contact